John B. Dunlop

-John Barrett Dunlop (1942–2023) was an American political scientist, an emeritus senior fellow at the Hoover Institution, an expert on Soviet and Russian politics from 1980s to 2023.
+John Barrett Dunlop (1942–2023) was an American political scientist, an emeritus senior fellow at the Hoover Institution, and an expert on Soviet and Russian politics activefrom the 1980s to 2023.

-Bachelor's degree, magna cum laude, from Harvard University and master's and doctoral degrees from Yale University.
-National Fellow at the Hoover Institution in 1978–79.
+He held a Bachelor's degree and graduated magna cum laude from Harvard University.
+He received his master's and doctoral degrees from Yale University.
+He then was a National Fellow at the Hoover Institution from 1978 to 1979.